miroslavhybler/mockup-processor/docs/development.md

 # Development

-This project uses Git submodules to manage the `mockup-core` dependency.
+This project uses Git submodules to manage the `mockup-core` and `mockup-annotations` dependencies.
 To properly clone the repository and all its submodules, use the following command:

 ```bash
 git clone --recurse-submodules https://github.com/miroslavhybler/ksp-mockup-processor.git